Hyzhang1999/Statistically-Modeled-Feature-Level-Perturbations-and-Multi-View-Consistency/README.md

 ## Overview

-S2MIS-SMFLP-MVC is a deep learning project designed for medical image segmentation, supporting multiple datasets such as Pancreas and LAHeart.
-This project adopts a semi-supervised learning strategy, combining consistency loss and variational autoencoder (VAE) loss to improve segmentation performance.
-The project structure is modular, allowing for easy extension and maintenance.
+S2MIS-SMFLP-MVC is a deep learning project designed for **semi-supervised medical image segmentation**, as discussed in the paper *"Enhancing Consistency Regularization in Semi-Supervised Medical Image Segmentation: A Posterior Perturbation Perspective"*.
+The project adopts a semi-supervised learning framework with enhanced consistency regularization to improve segmentation performance.
+Currently, the project is in a demo phase, and the final version will be released upon paper acceptance.
+Stay tuned! 😊

+## Supported Datasets

+**(i) Left Atrium (LA) Dataset:**
+A benchmark dataset for the *2018 Atrial Segmentation Challenge* \footnote{\textcolor{rose}{\url{http://atriaseg2018.cardiacatlas.org}}}, this dataset includes 100 gadolinium-enhanced **T1-weighted MRI** scans, each with an isotropic resolution of $0.625 \times 0.625 \times 0.625$ mm, providing detailed anatomical visualization of the left atrium.
+Following the data division and preprocessing protocol outlined in BCP \citep{bai2023bidirectional}, 80 samples are used for training, and the remaining 20 are used for testing.

+**(ii) Pancreas-CT Dataset:**
+A widely used dataset for abdominal imaging \footnote{\textcolor{rose}{\url{https://wiki.cancerimagingarchive.net/display/Public/Pancreas-CT}}}, this dataset includes 82 contrast-enhanced **3D-CT** scans with a resolution of $512 \times 512$ pixels and slice thicknesses ranging from $1.5$ to $2.5$ mm.
+Following the data split protocol in MC-Net+ \citep{wu2022mutual}, 62 samples are used for training, and 20 for testing.
+The images are clipped to a voxel value range of $[-125, 275]$ HU, resampled to an isotropic resolution of $1.0 \times 1.0 \times 1.0$ mm, and normalized to zero mean and unit variance.

+**(iii) BraTS-2019 Dataset:**
+The BraTS dataset \footnote{\textcolor{rose}{\url{https://www.med.upenn.edu/cbica/brats2019}}} contains preoperative MRI scans (modalities: T1, T1Gd, T2, and T2-FLAIR) from 335 glioma patients.
+In this study, we use **T2-FLAIR** images resampled to an isotropic resolution of $1.0 \times 1.0 \times 1.0$ mm.
+Following the data split and preprocessing protocol from MRP \citep{su2024mutual}, 250 samples are used for training, 25 for validation, and 60 for testing.

 ## Important Notice

-**Note**: This code version is not the final one, and the final version will be released after acceptance.
+**Note**: This is a demo version of the code.
+The final version will be released once the paper is accepted.

 ## Environment Setup

+Ensure the following environment for smooth execution:

 - **Operating System**: Linux / Windows / macOS
 - **Python Version**: 3.8+